linto-ai/linto-stt/nemo/README.md

 - For GPU capabilities, it is also needed to install [nvidia-container-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).

-- At least 15GB of disk space is required to build the docker image and the models.
+- At least 15GB of disk space is required to build the docker image.

+- At least 500Mb of disk space for the smaller models, can be up to 5BGB for the bigger ones.

 ### Pull or build